 This is personal – how is the online service personalised?

-Personalisation doesn't have to be out of reach for medium-sized or even smaller online services.
-You can start implementation with ready-made tools or with a very simple customised solution.
+Personalisation need not be beyond reach for medium-sized or even smaller online services.
+Implementation can be built using ready-made tools or even a very simple customised solution.

-Domestic, easy-to-use solutions are offered by, for example, Nosto and Frosmo.
-While Frosmo provides personalisation of all content within the online service, Nosto focuses more purely on product recommendations and offers omnichannel functionalities from email content to brick-and-mortar personalisation solutions.
+Domestic, easy-to-use solutions are offered by companies such as Nosto and Frosmo.
+Whereas Frosmo offers comprehensive content personalisation within the online service, Nosto focuses more purely on product recommendations and provides omnichannel functionalities from email content to brick-and-mortar personalisation solutions.

-Platforms that provide ready solutions for more general content personalisation include Optimizely, Dynamic Yield, and many others.
-In the manner typical of the industry, the prices of these services are not publicly displayed, but customers are directed to contact sales.
-The costs typically range from a few hundred to thousands of euros per month, so they are not suitable for everyone.
-Nosto's pricing is based on a percentage of sales generated through it, which is a pleasantly risk-free model.
+For more general content personalisation, platforms available include Optimizely, Dynamic Yield, and many others.
+Typically, the prices of these services are not presented publicly; instead, customers are directed to contact sales.
+Costs typically range from a few hundred to thousands of euros per month, so they are not suitable for everyone.
+Nosto's pricing is based on a percentage of sales generated through it, which is a pleasantly low-risk model.

-Google offers personalisation through Optimize 360 product, whose personalisation functionalities are only available to premium customers.
-Therefore, due to its cost, it is out of reach for many of us.
+Google offers personalisation through the Optimize 360 product, with personalisation functionalities available only to premium customers.
+Therefore, due to its costs, it remains out of reach for many of us.

-For many, a lighter customised solution may be a viable alternative.
-A customised solution may cost more in the adoption phase, but it can save itself back even in the short term, as there are no ongoing expenses.
+For many, a lighter customised solution might be a worthwhile alternative.
+A customised solution may cost more during the implementation phase but can pay for itself in the short term, as there are no recurring costs for its use.

-• Which content or functionalities can be personalised?
+• Which contents or functionalities can be personalised?

 • How can the target group be technically identified?